vladt99/chewie-custom/README.md

 ),
 ```

-## 🔡 Subtitles
+## Subtitles

-> Since version 1.1.0, Chewie supports subtitles.
+> Since version 1.1.0 chewie supports subtitles.
+Here you can see how to use them.

-Chewie allows you to enhance the video playback experience with text overlays.
-You can add a `List<Subtitle>` to your `ChewieController` and fully customize their appearance using the `subtitleBuilder` function.
+You can provide an `List<Subtitle>` and customize your subtitles with the `subtitleBuilder` function.

-### Showing Subtitles by Default

-Chewie provides the `showSubtitles` flag, allowing you to control whether subtitles are displayed automatically when the video starts.
-By default, this flag is set to `false`.

-### Adding Subtitles

-Here’s an example of how to add subtitles to your `ChewieController`:
+Add subtitles to your `ChewieController` like the following example:

 ```dart
 ChewieController(